3 Ways Your Website Design Can Impact Your Business

 2. The User Experience

 Make it easy for your users to find what they are looking for.
 If your website is hard to navigate and it’s difficult to find information, your visitors will get frustrated and go find another site to visit.
 Same with slow load times.
-Be mindful of loading speeds when you design the website.
+Be mindful of loading speeds when you start working on it, even for small business website design.
 Visitors don’t have the patience to wait for all of those images to load.
 Your website must load fast and display well on every browser and any device.

 You website navigation needs to be clear, logical, and intuitive.
 Getting cute with navigation names may seem like a good idea, but not if users can’t figure out where to go for pricing information, services, or even a way to contact you.